RasaHQ/rasa/docs/multi-skill-assistants.rst

 In this example the contextual AI assistant imports the ``MoodBot`` skill which in turn imports the ``GreetBot`` skill.
 Skill imports are defined in the configuration files of each project.
-The ``config.yml`` in the root project e.g. looks like this:
+In our example, the ``config.yml`` in the root project would look like this:

 .. code-block:: yaml